 Summary of this section

-‘Statutory nuisances’ and Part III, Environmental Protection Act 1990 – statutory nuisance legislation can be enforced either by a local authority or by a private individual under section 82 – the prescribed categories of statutory nuisance and their limitations – the duties of a local authority (local inspection and service of an abatement notice) – abatement notices (drafting and service) – appealing an abatement notice – costs of an appeal – criminal (and other means of) enforcement – penalties, compensation, costs and appeals – section 82 and private statutory nuisance proceedings by a ‘person aggrieved of a statutory nuisance’ – judicial review and case stated as alternative means of challenging abatement notices
+‘Statutory nuisances’ and Part III, Environmental Protection Act 1990 – statutory nuisance legislation can be enforced either by a local authority under s.80, or by a private individual under section 82 – the prescribed categories of statutory nuisance and their limitations – the duties of a local authority (local inspection and service of an abatement notice) – abatement notices (drafting and service) – appealing an abatement notice – costs of an appeal – criminal (and other means of) enforcement – penalties, compensation, costs and appeals – section 82 and private statutory nuisance proceedings by a ‘person aggrieved of a statutory nuisance’ – judicial review and case stated as alternative means of challenging abatement notices

 - Part III, Environmental Protection Act 1990 in outline

 - What are statutory nuisances: the prescribed categories